UniversalDependencies/UD_Estonian-EWT/README.md

 # Summary

-UD EWT treebank is a converted version of the Estonian Web Treebank (EWT), originally annotated in the Constraint Grammar (CG) annotation scheme, and consisting of different genres of new media.
-The treebank contains 1,662 trees, 27,246 tokens.
+UD EWT treebank consists of different genres of new media.
+The treebank contains 3,157 trees, 43,084 tokens.

 # Introduction